-Section 'A' shall comprise TenQuestions (all compulsory, to be answered in 50 words each) of 2 Marks each.
-The Examiner shall set questions on this section from Unit I to V(choosing at least two from each Unit)

-Section 'B' shall comprise Five Questions (with internal choice, to be answered in 200 Words each).
+- ➤ Section 'A' shall comprise Ten Questions (all compulsory, to be answered in 50 words each) of 2 Marks each.
+The Examiner shall set questions on this section from Unit I to V(choosing at least two from each Unit) - ➤ Section 'B' shall comprise Five Questions (with internal choice, to be answered in 200 Words each).
 Each question shall carry 05 Marks.
-The Examiner will set questions on this section choosing at least one from Unit-I to V.
+The Examiner will set questions on this section choosing at least one from Unit-I to V. - > Section 'C' shall comprise Four Questions (to be answered in 500 Words each) from Unit-I to V, out of which the Candidate shall attempt any Two.
+Each question shall carry 15 Marks.

-Semester IV Dalit Literature Course Code-FA- ENG-CE-403(A)
+Semester- IV Dalit Literature

+Course Code-FA- ENG-CE-403(A)

-- To familiarize the students to rich variety of Dalit Writing from various regions. - To acquaint the students with Dalit Literary aesthetics. - To acquaint the students to various genres in which the Dalit writers have expressed themselves. - To enable the students appreciate the register and style of literary Dalit writings.
+- To familiarize the students with rich variety of Dalit Writing from various regions. - To acquaint the students with Dalit Literary aesthetics. - To acquaint the students to various genres in which the Dalit writers have expressed themselves. - To explore and register the style of literary Dalit writings.

-- Understand the features associated with Dalits and Dalit writings. - Sensitize on issues and problems related to Dalits. - Appreciate the aesthetics of Dalit Writings.
+- Understand the features associated with Dalits and Dalit writings. - Sensitize on issues and problems related to Dalits. - Appreciate the aesthetics of Dalit Writings. - to foreground the questions of untouchability, discrimination, oppression, atrocities, exploitation, gender discrimination, etc. of the Dalits in India. - To understand the focuses on the protest/rebellious voice of the Dalit writers who condemn the inhuman treatment is meted out to the Dalits in Indian society.

-Unit -I
+Unit \I

-The following poems from Poisoned Bread
+\The following selections from The Poisoned Bread

-Arjun Dangle-(i) To be or Not to be Born,(ii) Take a hammer and change the world (iii) That Single Arm (iv) Send my boy to school (v) No entry for the new Sun (vi) Mother (vii) The Unfed Bowl (viii) Wall (ix) Harvest(x) His house
+Arjun Dangle-(i) To be or Not to be Born, (ii) Take a hammer and change the world (iii) That Single Arm (iv) Send my boy to school (v) No entry for the new Sun (vi) Mother (vii) The Unfed Bowl (viii) Wall (ix) Harvest(x)His house

-- S. K. Limbale- Dalit Literature and Aesthetics (from Towards an Aesthetics of Dalit Literature, trans. by Alok Mukherjee Ch.7) - B.R.
+- \S. K. Limbale- Dalit Literature and Aesthetics (from Towards an Aesthetics of Dalit Literature, trans. by Alok Mukherjee Ch.7) - B.R.
 Ambedkar Annihilation of Caste (Sections I to V)